-Where: What location(s) does the agribusiness operate?
+Where: What location(s) does the agribusiness operate in?
 Does this location enable and constrain us?
 Where are our markets?
 Where are our suppliers?

 How: How do we produce our product?
 What values underpin it?
 What business model do we use?

 What: What do we produce?
-Are we producing something that our customers want?
+Are we producing something that our customers need or want?

 Who: Who are we and what do we stand for?
 What are our values?
 Who are our customers?
 What do they stand for?
-If we can match our values and needs with our customers’ values and needs, we’re onto a real winner from a business sustainability point of view.
+If we can match our values and needs with our customers’ values and needs or wants, we’re onto a real winner from a business sustainability point of view.

 Therefore, the who, how, what and where are really our ‘matters for management’ if you like, the things that managers can influence in order to achieve their business goals and purpose – their ‘why’.